Espresso-Aficionados/website/guides/profiling.md

 ---

 # What is Profiling
-A reasonable defintion of profiling is: 'The act of consciously gathering data on metrics during an espresso extraction, or recording a profile.'
-Because the colloliquial definition appears to be more about following a profile, i.e., 'Adjusting the flow, pressure, or temperature in a shot to manipulate the extraction and produce a different result,' I'll use the term profiling to mean 'following a profile.'
-There are a number of different ways to accomplish this depending on available equipment.
+A reasonable definition of profiling is: 'The act of consciously gathering data on metrics during an espresso extraction or recording a profile.'
+Because the colloquial definition appears to be more about following a profile, i.e., 'Adjusting the flow, pressure, or temperature in a shot to manipulate the extraction and produce a different result,' I'll use the term profiling to mean 'following a profile.'
+There are a number of different ways to accomplish this, depending on available equipment.
 My preferred use case for profiling is modulating the evenness of my extraction to achieve a desired taste profile.

 ## Some quick definitions
 * Water Debit